corda/corda/docs/source/event-scheduling.rst

 The production and consumption of ``ContractStates`` is observed by the scheduler and the activities associated with any consumed states are unscheduled.
 Any newly produced states are then queried via the ``nextScheduledActivity`` method and if they do not return ``null`` then that activity is scheduled based on the content of the ``ScheduledActivity`` object returned.
+Be aware that this *only* happens if the wallet considers the state "relevant", for instance, because the owner of the node also owns that state.
+States that your node happens to encounter but which aren't related to yourself will not have any activities scheduled.

 An example
 ----------

-Let's take an example of the Interest Rate Swap fixings for our scheduled events.
+Let's take an example of the interest rate swap fixings for our scheduled events.
 The first task is to implement the ``nextScheduledActivity`` method on the ``State``.